VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 <img width="696" alt="image" src="https://user-images.githubusercontent.com/50073731/235358025-7267f8c6-918e-44e9-b767-90dbd9afd8da.png">
 </p>

-The shellcode can then be copied into the Medium-Level-Dropper poc by replacing the placeholder at the unsigned char, and the poc can be compiled as an x64 release.<p align="center">
+The shellcode can then be copied into the native dropper poc by replacing the placeholder at the unsigned char, and the poc can be compiled as an x64 release.<p align="center">
 <img width="479" alt="image" src="https://user-images.githubusercontent.com/50073731/235414557-d236582b-5bab-4754-bd12-5f7817660c3a.png">
 </p>
 </details>

 ## MSF-Listener
-Before we test the functionality of our Medium-Level-Dropper, we need to create a listener within msfconsole.
+Before we test the functionality of our native dropper, we need to create a listener within msfconsole.
 <details>

 **kali>**